 Step 4: Delivery

-It can be considered as a useful tool in the development process.
-However, it is convenient to adequately manage your expectations and objectives in the current context of the project and the information system, that is, what is intended to validate?
+Therefore,It can be considered a useful tool in the development process.
+However, it is appropriate to appropriately manage expectations and goals in the current context of the project and the information system, i.e., what should be validated?
 What are the minimum thresholds required?
-Does the validation meet qualitative, quantitative or both criteria?
-What are the consequences of not exceeding them?
-Are the limits well calibrated concerning the effects on the Current status of the project and the current phase of its life cycle?
-Who will participate in the proofs of a concept and know in advance what aspects are not going to have the expected behavior?
+Does the validation meet qualitative, quantitative, or both criteria?
+What are the consequences if they are not met?
+Are the thresholds well calibrated in terms of impact on the current state of the project and the current phase of its life cycle?
+Who will participate in proofs of a concept and know in advance which aspects will not perform as expected?

 Here is a brief description of each level of evidence:

-The key, therefore, is in the following question;
+So the key is in the following question;

-Are we building secure software?
+Do we build secure software?

-- Forming and supporting development engineers.
+- Training and support of development engineers.